shakilmith/documentaion/spring-boot/spring-data-jpa-mapping-tutorial/jpa-one-to-many-and-many-to-one-mapping.md

 }
 ```

-About the code above: We have annotated the class above by @Entity annotation to make it persistent class.
+About the code above: We have annotated the class above by **@Entity** annotation to make it persistent class.
 By default it is the table name in your database.
 The Person class contains id, name as attributes.
-It also contains, associated class with @OneToOne annotaton.
-There is also @JoinColumn annotaion is used to make the person class is the relationship owener.
-It means, foreign key will be found in the Peroson table not the Car table.
-Note, if you don't use the @JoinColumn(name = "car_id") then the foreign key table column name would be (person_car).
+It also contains, associated class with **@ManyToOne** annotaton.
+There is also **@JoinColumn** annotaion is used to provide the foreign key column name.
+The foreign key will be found in the Person table not the Car table.
+Note, if you don't use the **@JoinColumn(name = "car_id")** then the foreign key column name would be (person_car).

 Note:

-The Associative Car class:
+The non-owner Car class:

 ```js
 package com.company.model;